usc-isi-i2/t2wml/README.md

 * **Login failed or encountered an authentication error like `400 (OAuth2 Error)`?**

     Access T2WML at `http://localhost:5000/` instead of `http://127.0.0.1:5000`.

+* **Error saying can't find static/index.html?**

+    Make sure you install t2wml-standalone in a folder that does not contain the T2WML repo or there will be a configurations clash.

 * **Encountered any other error not mentioned in the FAQs?**

     Post the issue in the T2WML repository along with a detailed description.